vsu/foo-dsp-bfir/README.markdown

 The plug-in features a command-line interface server for remote control of settings.
 Commands consist of an operation code and data string separated by a space and terminated by a carriage return.

-If no data string is present, the current setting is returned.
+If no data string is present, the operation code, a space, and the current setting as the data string is returned.

 If a data  string is present, the current setting is updated and "OK" or "ERR" is returned depending on if the update was successful.

 The supported commands are:

     EQMx <-10..10>    get/set EQ magnitude where x is the band number (0..30)
     EQEN <0 | 1>      get/set EQ enable